 Why genuine vanilla is so expensive

-It is mainly because of the long and very labour- intensive preparations required to produce the vanilla beans we find in the shops.
+It is mainly because of the long and very labour- intensive preparations required to produce the vanilla beans we find in the shops: beans which also are affected by environmental threats such as cyclones, lately considered to be further aggravated by climate change.

 To get vanilla beans, the Vanilla orchid’s flowers first need to turn into fruits.
 This will not happen unless the flowers are pollinated.
 If you happen to cultivate your Vanilla in a specific part of Mexico where the tiny Melipona bees live, they will take care of this.
 Everywhere else in the world, however, you will have to pollinate the flowers – by hand!